 Many national health authorities also provide updates on a daily basis.
 Visit your national health authority's website for more information.

-Consult the relevant guidance or focal point within your organization to see which methods and tools are considered appropriate for the secure transfer of (sensitive) data.
+Consult the relevant guidance (such as a data policy or specific protocols for a given data management activity) or focal point within your organization to see which methods and tools are considered appropriate for the secure transfer of (sensitive) data.
 In general, a secure method or tool will enable encryption of the data in transit and at rest, offer secure authentication functionality and access restrictions, among other security features.
 For example, most email service providers allow you to turn on encryption of emails and their attachments.

 Licenses stipulate the terms under which data is shared.
 This means that a license will describe how data may be used and shared further, as well as any attribution to the original source that should take place.
 A list of commonly used licenses is available here: https://data.humdata.org/about/license